projecthuda/huda-frontend/README.md

 ## SkeletonUI

-The documentation for SkeletonUI, which utilizes tailwind utility classes and design system capabilities to easily and quickly create pleasing and responsive interfaces, can be found at [Link Text](https://www.skeleton.dev/docs/get-started)
+The documentation for SkeletonUI, which utilizes tailwind utility classes and design system capabilities to easily and quickly create pleasing and responsive interfaces, can be found [here](https://www.skeleton.dev/docs/get-started)

 ## Building